Sewing a simple small sling bag for your kids is fast and easy with this quick and free tutorial.

 - Close the original fold and press again. (bottom strip)

 - Edge stitch along both sides of the strap.

-Creating the Exterior and Lining of your Small Sling Bag:
+Creating the Exterior and Lining of your Small DIY Sling Bag:

 - Place one of your exterior pieces right side up.

 - Measure 4″ down from the top of the piece on both sides.

 - Line up the edges of the straps under this 4″ mark, pin in place.

 - Place second exterior piece right sides together on top of the first piece.
 Make sure the strap is pulled out of the way.

 - Pin around the two long sides and bottom of the tote.

 - Sew around using a 1/2″ seam allowance. *I like to back stitch over both sides of the strap as I sew around to reinforce this part of the seam.
 Back stitch at the beginning and ending of your sewing.